vgaj/proxy/README.md

 Set the browser's HTTP and HTTPS proxy to the server's internal IP address and port `8888`.
 On Firefox this can be set directly.
-For Chrome this usually comes from the OS - on Android open Wi-Fi settings for your network, click the pen icon for edit, and expand Advanced Options to find it.
+For Chrome, this setting is typically inherited from the operating system.
+On Android, open your Wi-Fi settings, select your current network, tap the edit (pencil) icon, and expand Advanced options to locate it.

 ## FAQ
 #### Why would I use this rather than a VPN for bypassing geo-restrictions?